alexanderlarin/aiovk/README.rst

 Also you can use ``SimpleImplicitSession`` for entering confirmation code or captcha key

-**AuthorizationCodeSession** - authorisation for server apps or Open API
+**AuthorizationCodeSession** - authorization for server apps or Open API

 See https://vk.com/dev/authcode_flow_user for getting the CODE